nitheesh-cpu/AggieSBP-Extension/STORE_LISTING.md

 # Chrome Web Store Listing

 ## Short Description (132 characters max)
-Compare professors directly on Texas A&M registration pages.
-View ratings, AI summaries, and grade distributions at a glance.
+Compare professors and get real-time seat alerts directly on TAMU registration pages.
+Ratings, distributions, and AI summaries.

 ---

 ## Detailed Description

-**Make smarter course decisions with professor insights right where you need them!**
+**Make smarter course decisions and never miss an open seat with AggieSB+!**

-AggieSBP Professor Compare adds a powerful professor comparison panel directly to the Texas A&M College Scheduler registration pages.
-No more switching between tabs to look up professor ratings – get all the information you need in one place.
+AggieSB+ (formerly Professor Compare) is the ultimate companion for Texas A&M registration.
+We bring professor insights and real-time seat tracking directly into your College Scheduler workflow, saving you from tab-switching fatigue.

+### 🔔 NEW: Real-Time Seat Alerts
+Stop refreshing!
+AggieSB+ now monitors full sections for you.
+• **Instant Notifications**: Get a push notification the moment a seat opens up.
+• **Seamless Integration**: Click "Watch" directly on the **Build Schedule**, **Shopping Cart**, or **Sections** pages.
+• **Reliable Tracking**: Optimized backend monitoring ensures you're the first to know when a spot is available.

-### 🎓 Key Features
+### 🎓 Expert Professor Insights

-**Professor Comparison Panel**
+Make informed choices with data-driven professor profiles.
-• View all professors teaching a course in a convenient sidebar
+• **Professor Comparison Panel**: View all professors teaching a course in a sleek sidebar.
-• Only shows professors teaching the current semester – no outdated information
-• Automatically appears on course sections pages

-**AI-Powered Summaries**
-• Get AI-generated summaries based on real student reviews
-• Understand teaching style, exam difficulty, and workload at a glance
+• **AI-Powered Summaries**: Understand teaching styles, exam difficulty, and workload through AI analysis of real student reviews.
-• See the number of reviews each summary is based on

-**Grade Distributions**
-• Colorful grade distribution bars (A/B/C/D/F percentages)
-• Instantly compare how different professors grade
-• Make informed decisions about course difficulty

-**Compare Feature**
+• **Grade Distributions**: View historical A/B/C/D/F percentages to gauge course difficulty at a glance.
+• **Smart Filtering**: Only shows data for professors teaching in the current semester.

+### 🚀 Improved Experience
+• **3-Tab Popup Interface**: Easily manage your account, get step-by-step help, or toggle settings.
+• **Native Dark Mode**: Beautiful, eye-friendly design that matches your system or preference.
-• Select multiple professors to compare side-by-side
-• Opens a detailed comparison view on the AggieSBP website
+• **Compare Feature**: Select multiple professors to view a side-by-side breakdown on the AggieSBP website.
-• Perfect for deciding between sections

-**Customizable Themes**
-• Light and dark mode support
-• Matches your preference across all pages
-• Clean, modern interface that doesn't clutter your screen

-### 🔒 Privacy First
+### 🔒 Privacy & Performance
-• No data collection or tracking
+• **Privacy First**: No tracking or data collection.
+Your registration choices stay private.
+• **Lightweight**: Optimized to run fast without slowing down your browser.
-• All data fetched from AggieSBP public API
+• **Official Data**: All insights are powered by the AggieSBP platform.
-• Your registration choices stay private

 ### 💡 How to Use
+1. **Log In**: Open the extension popup and sign in to sync your alerts.
-1. Navigate to any course sections page on the TAMU College Scheduler
+2. **Browse**: Navigate to any course sections page to see professor ratings.
-2. Click the "Professors" button on the right side of the screen
-3. Browse professor ratings, summaries, and grade distributions
-4. Click "Professor" to view full details on AggieSBP
-5. Use "Compare" to select professors for side-by-side comparison
+3. **Watch**: On the Build Schedule or Cart pages, click the AggieSB+ button to add alerts for full sections.
+4. **Win**: Get notified instantly when that "0 seats" becomes "1"!

 **Built by Aggies, for Aggies.
 Gig 'em! 👍**